 Cobal Sign Systems Ltd is committed to combatting slavery and human trafficking in its business and supply chains, and we make this statement to assist with compliance with the Modern Slavery Act 2015.
-This statement relates to the financial year ending 31st December 2020.
+This statement is correct as of 3rd March 2020.

 As our business has a turnover of less than £36 million, we do not have a legal obligation to produce a modern slavery statement.
 However: